nwolber/xCUTEr/README.md

     "privateKey": "id_rsa"
 }
 ```
 * name: Display name for the host.
 Also used in `hosts` to match against the `pattern`.
-* addr: Either FQDN or ip address of the host.
+* addr: Either hostname or IP address of the host.
 * port: Port of the SSH deamon on the host.
 * user: User to use for authentication.
 * password: Password to use for authentication.
 * privateKey: Private key to use for authentication.
 Has to be unencrypted.

 ##### Hosts file
 File name where to find host definitions as well as a pattern to match against host names.